This post is part of a 4-part series highlighting how teachers can put the IB Learner Profile into practice and expand their students’ consciousness.

 Our Perspective on Educational Technology

 Educational Technology is something my whole team is passionate about.
-We’ve covered it from a number of angles in the past, including: what it is and its impact on education, benefits of using it in the classroom, how to find the right tool for your classroom, and balancing teaching alongside technology.
+We’ve covered it from a number of angles in the past, including: what it is and its impact on education, benefits of using it in the classroom, how to find the right tool for your classroom, and how our latest product features are taking mentorship byte-sized.
 But, educational technology is more than just a tool – it can help a classroom move from the past into the present.

 Technology within the IB Curriculum